SWOSSAA CONSTITUTION

 4.1.2 -- Voting

-ten (10) members or at least one representative from each Member
+business shall be ten (10) members or at least one representative from each

 4.1.3 -- Meetings

-members at least five (5) school days prior to any such meeting.
-Beginning in 2006, all meetings wil be hosted by KCSSAA.
+all Board members at least five (5) school days prior to any such meeting.
+All meetings will be held in the

 4.1.4 -- General